 Many SME’s make the mistake of thinking that cybersecurity is only a problem for larger organizations.
 In practice, this couldn’t be further from the truth.
 In 2016, a Poneman survey reported that 55% of businesses with less than 1000 employees experienced a cyber attack in 2016.
 The future looks bleak as well, with cybercrime damages anticipated to reach a figure of $6 trillion per year by 2021.

-- 1 Educate Your Employees on Best Practices
+- 1 Educate Your Employees on Security Best Practices

 - 2 Password Management